instaclustr/terraform-provider-instaclustr/docs/resources/vpc_peering.md

 ---

 ### Resource: `instaclustr_vpc_peering`
 A resource for managing VPC peering connections on Instaclustr Managed Platform.
-This is avaliable for clusters hosted with the AWS provider and the GCP provider.
+This is avaliable for clusters hosted with the AWS and GCP .

 When creating this resource, the process will wait for target cluster to be in the `PROVISIONED` or `RUNNING` status.
 The process will time out after 60 seconds of waiting.